meilisearch/documentation/learn/core_concepts/primary_key.md

 ### Document id

 The document id is the value associated with the primary key.
-It is part of the primary field, and acts as a unique identifier for each document in a given index.
+It is part of the primary field and acts as a unique identifier for each document in a given index.

-The document id must be an integer or a string.
-If the id is a string, it can only contain alphanumeric characters (`a-z`, `A-Z`, `0-9`), hyphens (`-`), and underscores (`_`).
+Two documents in an index can have the same values for all attributes except the primary key.
+If two documents in the same index have the same id, then they are treated as the same document and **the preceding document will be overwritten**.

+Document addition requests in Meilisearch are atomic.
+This means that **if the primary field value of even a single document in a batch is incorrectly formatted, an error will occur, and Meilisearch will not index documents in that batch.**

 #### Example